 “Okay, come to my room and let me show you some one-sheets at least.
 You’ll be out of there in ten minutes.”

 I reluctantly agreed, thinking if I didn’t go it might mess things up if this film were to actually happen.

 He opened his door like, voila, check this shit out.
 I have an expensive suite!

 “Nice digs, right?
 View of the Mediterranean.
 Shame I’m alone.”

 He had the eggplant suite.
 The hotel, as said, is amazing, but I found it funny he was in this room.
-Maybe why he needed to get laid so bad.
+The decor is hideous.

 “Where’s your wife?”

 “Oh, she stays back home with the kids.
 Kick off your shoes.
 Take a hot bath if you want.
 There’s jellyfish salts in there.”